Sunday, May 27, 2018

 "Beautiful Boy" has similar opening notes as "Starting Over" and I thought that made for a good way to end the album.

 I created the cover using a photo of John in the studio in 1980 and then just added the words.
-I decided to use this photo as it shows him back at work after a five-year layoff.
+I decided to use this photo because it shows him back at work after a five-year layoff.
 I can't be the only one who thinks this cover looks like Donald Fagen's The Nightfly.
-Purely coincidence.
+It's pure coincidence.

 Sunday, May 20, 2018